Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

-Increased local toxic effects after hepatic infusional therapy are seen, including liver function abnormalities and fatal biliary sclerosis.
+Several studies show increased local toxic effects after hepatic infusional therapy, including liver function abnormalities and fatal biliary sclerosis.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 Revised Table 7, Treatment Options for Stage IV and Recurrent Rectal Cancer, to add systemic therapy and immunotherapy as treatment options.

 Stage IV and Recurrent Rectal Cancer Treatment